artsy/README/playbooks/kubernetes.md

 To inspect a node, first find its FQDN, which is the private DNS name assigned by AWS EC2 autoscaling.

 To view all nodes for a given cluster, run `kubectl get nodes`.
-Another useful command, if you wish to see pods along with the node on which they are scheduled / running is `kubectl get pods -o wide`
+Another useful command, if you wish to see pods along with the node on which they are scheduled / running is `kubectl get pods -o wide`.
+Hokusai will call this command when invoking `hokusai [staging|production] status`.

 To ssh into an instance, first connect to the staging / production VPN then run `ssh -i ~/.artsyow.pem admin@{node-FQDN}`